Ingwie/OpenAVRc_Hw/Lora/README.md

     * sub-protocol **1** for 16ch **without** telemetry.
     * sub-protocol **3** for 8ch **with** telemetry.

-MPM code for use an atmega328p [see Multiprotocol_Lora328P.zip](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/Lora/Multiprotocol_Lora328P.zip)  MPM modified sources files).
+MPM code for use an atmega328p [see Multiprotocol_Lora328P.zip](https://github.com/Ingwie/OpenAVRc_Hw/blob/V3/Lora/Multiprotocol_Lora328P.zip)  MPM modified sources files.

 ### Firmware for STM32F103CBT6
 As for the Atmega328, we need to modified to MPM code.